Jennifer Moore, CPA, MBA, MHA

 Chief Executive Officer

 Jennifer began her career working for Arthur Andersen’s healthcare division (now Andersen Worldwide).
-She subsequently worked in various financial and operational capacities for several health care organizations, including a previous term with NES as Controller.
+She subsequently worked in various financial and operational capacities for several healthcare organizations, including a previous term with NES Health as Controller.
 After earning her MBA and MHA at the University of Florida in Gainesville, Jennifer worked as Regional Market Manager for HCA’s North Florida Regional Medical Center.
 Subsequently, she served as System Controller for the Main Line Health System in Pennsylvania, which included three acute care hospitals, a rehabilitation hospital, a home health agency, hospice, and a primary care network.
 Jennifer is an accomplished financial manager with demonstrated success in financial operations and project management.
 She completed her BS in accounting at Bentley College in Waltham, Massachusetts and is a licensed CPA.

-Christopher Pepin, RN, MBA
+Chris Pepin, BSN, MBA

 Chief Operations Officer

 Chris brings over 15 years of healthcare practice to NES Health—including working in EDs from Maine to Hawaii that ranged in size from small rural, 4-bed departments to 60-bed tertiary trauma centers.
 He has worked in ICU settings and was a flight nurse in Alaska for nearly five years.
 His leadership roles have included Director of Emergency Department and EMS programs, while also undertaking a multi-facility Quality and Service Excellence position.
 This variety of acute emergency experiences—combined with Lean Principles and project management training—give him a strong background to contribute to ED project improvement initiatives for our client hospitals.
 His role at NES Health is to help our organization develop and maintain quality and patient safety practices and standards, while creating innovative approaches that ensure the delivery of excellence in emergency medicine.
 Chris earned his BS in nursing from Husson University in Bangor, Maine, he then went on to complete his MBA at St. Joseph’s College in Standish, Maine.
 He is a certified emergency nurse (CEN) and certified critical care nurse (CCRN).

 Steven Wexler, MD, FAAEM